 Located below the Watergate at the end of South Bailey.
 Spans the River Wear from the south eastern point of the peninsula and can be accessed from the opposite riverbank via Quarryheads Lane.
 Rail: Durham (1 mile) Bus: Cathedral bus drops off at Palace Green where the bridge is a short walk.
 Bus no 40 from Durham train station operates regularly (Mon-Sat).
 Bus no 40A operates regularly between Freeman's Place car park and the Cathedral (Mon-Sat).

-A small number of free car parking spaces for disabled access are available by the bridge and within the Cathedral College (approx 12 in total and by prior arrangement only).
+A small number of free car parking spaces for disabled access are available at the entrance to and within the Cathedral college (approx 14 in total and by prior arrangement only).

 - Wheelchair access: Yes